Aryan-Sajith/DataStructures-Algorithms/src/basics/DSAInfo.md

       3. **Example: Optimization**
    - Greedy
       1. Best Current Output--> During each phase of problem solving, we take the best current solution.
-      2. By taking best local solution, we hope to arrive at the best global solution
+      2. By taking best local solution, we hope to arrive at the best global solution.
    - Randomized
+      1. Use random number generation for decision-making to solve a problem
+      2. **Example: Average dice rolls to get 25**